gogins/csound-ac/README.md

 This repository contains:

-1. CsoundAC, an algorithmic composition library, designed to be used with Csound.
+1. CsoundAC, an algorithmic composition library designed to be used with Csound 7 (but can also be used without Csound).
 CsoundAC is written in C++, and has both C++ and Python interfaces.
 CsoundAC implements _music models_, which are kind of like scene graphs for pieces.
 CsoundAC has sophisticated facilities for working with tonal and non-tonal chords, progressions, and scales, and for implementing classical-style voice-leading in generated scores.

 2. My computer music playpen, designed to facilitate algorithmic composition with Csound and CsoundAC by extending standard text editors.
 The playpen